 On August 14, 2020, the Governor enacted Act No. 107-2020, as amended, establishing the Municipal Code of Puerto Rico (the "Code").
-The Code revokes, among others, Act No. 19-2014, as amended, known as the "Municipal Financing Corporation Law".
-It also stipulates the norms, rules and laws related to income and financing for the operation of municipalities.
+The Code revokes, among others, Act No. 19-2014, as amended, known as the "Municipal Financing Corporation Law.
+It also stipulates the norms, rules and laws related to income and financing the operation of municipalities.

-(b) Impact of Natural Disasters
+(b) Commonwealth Plan of Adjustment